‘How can you afford to travel?’

-Of course, none of the above are true.
+Of course, none of these things are true.

-When people ask me how I afford to travel, the honest answer is simple: I work for it.
+When people ask me how to afford travel, the honest answer is simple: I work for it.

 It’s that simple.